paulowoicho/t5_api/README.md

 #T5 Demo App API

-Demo API to show the power of T5.
+Demo API to show the capabilities of T5 fine-tuned on Spotify Podcasts Dataset for podcast summarisation.